 It's likely that your projected cashflow and actual cashflow will be different.
 You should track your expenses in your cashflow as you make them, and at some point, update your cashflow based on the expenses and revenues you've had during the project so far.
 Preparing a cash flow may appear daunting at first, but with more practice and exposure, you'll find it an invaluable tool in your producer's toolkit.

-- Click the link to automatically download an Excel template to help you create your own Cash Flow: Cash Flow Template* (Preview below)
+- Download this Excel template to help you create your own Cash Flow: Cash Flow Template* (Preview below)